Browser Bro

 Snapshot|screen area

--label.
-You can also reference variables (e.g., ~myVar
+Purpose: Type text into an element using various selector methods.
+You can also reference variables (e.g.,

 Type|ID|usernameField|TestUser